Admission & Tours

 Our current hours accommodate our rigorous sanitization and cleaning schedule, as well as keeping person-to-person exposure to a minimum.

-- Each visitor must bring a face mask to keep with them at all times.
+- Each visitor must bring a face mask and keep it with them at all times.

-- Your ticket and your face mask must be shown to the Security Guard at the entrance.
+- Your ticket and your face mask must be shown to the public safety officer at the entrance.

-- You must wear your face mask if:
+- You must wear your face mask (over your nose and mouth) if:

-- You find yourself closer than 6 feet from a visitor from others.
+- You find yourself closer than 6 feet from visitors (outside your household).

 - You are inside the restroom.

-- Ford House has limited admission capacity each hour to avoid crowding.
+- Ford House has limited our admission capacities to avoid crowding and follow state guidelines.

-- Hand sanitizing stations have been added around the estate.
+- Hand sanitizer stations have been added around the estate.

 - Signage around the estate reminds visitors to practice social distancing and helps answer questions.